lidia-almazan/murders/README.txt

-We analyze US gun murder data collected by the FBI.
+In the present work, we analyze US gun murders data collected by the FBI using R.

 download-data.R - Downloads csv file to data directory